Traditional whitewashed courtyard house with colorful flower pots and geraniums in Córdoba Jewish quarter, Córdoba, Spain

 Fiesta de los Patios (May Festival)

-Mid-May (dates vary, usually 1st-2nd week), private courtyards explode with geraniums, jasmine, competing for best displays. $6–$9 entry to designated patio clusters (free to public ones).
+Mid-May (dates vary, usually 1st-2nd week), private courtyards explode with geraniums, jasmine, competing for best displays.
+Entry is FREE to visit patios during festival (optional paid guided tours available separately).
 Pick up route map from tourist office.
-Evening (7-11pm) magical with lights, flamenco performances.
+Evening (19:00–23:00) magical with lights, flamenco performances.
 Book accommodation months ahead—Córdoba packed.

 San Basilio Neighborhood Patios